Gdalik/EarQuiz_Frequencies/GUI/Help/Data/get_started.md

 the frequencies left trying to figure out what is missing.
 When the EQ returns to its off state, think of it as of frequencies' boost.

 <img src=":/Help_Icons/Data/Images/lightbulb.png"/>What about synesthesia?
 The most primitive and obvious case of it, which you deal with here by training:
-you hear frequencies, and see different positions in space plus highlighted numbers.
+you hear frequencies, and see different activated sliders, each having its position in space, plus highlighted numbers.
 But can you see/imagine frequency bands as different colors/textures/material types?
 Can you feel them?
 Can you smell them?
 Can you taste them?
 Try to note the slightest and subtlest body and mind reactions when listening to equalization examples, and focus on them for a moment.

 *Try different approaches.
 Find out, what works better for you in different situations.
 Stay as relaxed as possible while training.